Tony Kingston

 Tony learned to fly whilst at Kings College school in Wimbledon and took his test to get his flying licence just after his 17th birthday.
 At the time he was the youngest person with a pilot’s licence: something he would never let anyone forget and pointed out that he could fly before he could drive!
 He said he used to use the railway lines and other features in the landscape to navigate and that his favourite plane was a red Tiger Moth, regularly flying across Surrey and the North Downs Way.

 Joining 76 Entry in 1957, Tony was a first-class Squash player and in the College First Five.
-This stamina was tested at the Entry Survival Camp in the Hartz Mountains, Germany.
+This stamina was tested at the Entry Survival Camp in the Harz Mountains, Germany.
 Everyone seems to remember being very hungry at the end of the 5 day Escape and Evasion Exercise.
 The cadets survived by only eating tiny fragments of rations – and Tony’s family have still got the tin with half its contents!

 He did this almost too successfully where he lost so much weight that his mother didn’t recognise him